 Despite this, the senior lawyer still barged into her room every morning while she was still in her underwear.

 The financial and technology sectors are also seeing more women speak up about sexual harassment and sexual assault.

-The effect of the #MeToo movement on male and female workplace relations
+The effect of the #MeToo movement on workplace relations

 The #MeToo movement has been positive – empowering women to speak out if they faced harassment or assault.
 However, Leanne Atwater, a management professor at the University of Houston, told the Harvard Business Review that she and her colleagues expected some fallout.